gotItMemoized/FullStackEngineerChallenge/README.md

 ## With Docker

 With the current configuration it sets up and runs with postgres.
 It'll start with a fresh database on start up.
 It is running these in "DEV" mode.
-So you may see dev-only console warnings from things like react-router when you click on the link of a page you're already on.
-Those warnings aren't there in a production build.

 ```
 # from the base directory